Waters Meet Foundation (formerly Empire Health Foundation)

 Overview

-Waters Meet Foundation, originally established as Empire Health Foundation in 2008 from the sale of Deaconess and Valley Medical Centers, represents a transformative force in health equity work throughout the Inland Northwest.
-With total assets of approximately $88 million and annual giving of $8.8 million in 2023, the foundation underwent a significant strategic shift in 2020-2022, culminating in its rebrand to Waters Meet Foundation in 2025.
-The foundation has evolved from traditional prescriptive grantmaking to a community-centered approach that prioritizes historically marginalized communities.
-Their new 10-Year Strategic Direction (2025-2034) commits to "walking alongside" communities most impacted by systemic inequities, recognizing that these communities hold the solutions and expertise needed for transformational change.
+Waters Meet Foundation, originally established as Empire Health Foundation in 2008 from the sale of Deaconess and Valley Medical Centres, represents a transformative force in health equity work throughout the Inland Northwest.
+With total assets of approximately $84.3 million and annual giving of $3.5 million in 2023 (per 990-PF filing), the foundation underwent a significant strategic shift in 2020-2022, culminating in its rebrand to Waters Meet Foundation in 2025.
+The foundation has evolved from traditional prescriptive grantmaking to a community-centred approach that prioritises historically marginalised communities.
+Their new 10-Year Strategic Direction (2025-2034), adopted by the board in May 2024, commits to "walking alongside" communities most impacted by systemic inequities, recognising that these communities hold the solutions and expertise needed for transformational change.

 Funding Priorities